Who Is Considered to Be a Frontline Worker?

 Policymakers and state officials can benefit from distinguishing between essential and frontline workers.
 This came in handy for them when making tough decisions about who should receive vaccines once they were ready for distribution.
 Also, states needed to allocate resources and provide personal protective equipment (PPE) to those who were considered frontline workers.

 There are no downsides to learning more about the workforce.
-When there’s a better understanding of the issues essential and frontline workers face, more change can be made to accommodate their needs.
+When there’s a better understanding of the issues essential and frontline workers face, more changes can be made to accommodate their needs.

 Here is some more information about essential and frontline workers, typical frontline jobs, and their roles in society.